thanhtrv/thanh/README.md

 # Hi

-I'm PhD student who is working on Machine Learning and Big Data Processing in Transport.
+I'm PhD candidate who is working on Machine Learning and Big Data Processing in Transport.
+Also, I'm interested in Real-time Data & Machine Learning Systems for large-scale problems.

 I like to do coding puzzles, reading, photography and exercising in my sparse time.